philipmw/philipmw.github.io/_posts/2017-06-24-latency-of-scaleway.md

 But your application's performance depends on so much more than CPU parallelism!
 For webapps, network latency tends to eclipse any hardware performance differences.

-The problem with Scaleway is that its data centers are outside of the U.S.---one is in Paris, and one's in Amsterdam.
+The problem with Scaleway, from my U.S.-oriented perspective, is that its data centers are outside of the U.S.: one is in Paris, and one's in Amsterdam.
 That's a long way to travel for extra CPU cores!

 *So, how's Scaleway's latency?*